 Doñana National Park is a mosaic of unique Spanish ecosystems since you can find, only a few kilometers away the swamps, the beach, dunes, shrub land, pine and oaks forests.
 This park has been a biosphere reserve since 1980 due to its large biological diversity, and has been a UNESCO patrimony since 1984.
 Dona Ana is meant to be the best area to enjoy bird watching in Spain.

 The Doñana National Park is spread out on three Andalusian provinces, Cadiz, Huelva and Sevilla in the birth of the Guadalquivir, and the usual accesses are made from Matalascañas by 4×4 that leaves the El Acebuche reception center with a guide.
 You can also leave by sea going up the course of the river from Sanlucar of Barrameda on the Real Fernando boat that also includes guides to the nature, the park and its species.
-Another option would be to go by foot or by bicycle on the designated paths that arrive to different bird watching facilities.
+Another option would be to enjoy one of the many hikes in Doñana or by bicycle on the designated paths that arrive to different bird watching facilities.

 If you want to go across Doñana in 4×4, you’ll need to reserve in advance since the protection of the National Park limits the number of visitors in a day.
 The visit in 4×4 takes about four hours and there are only two departure times, one in the morning and one in the evening.